kostmo/circleci-failure-tracker/docs/from-pull-request-comment/README.md

 ## TODO List

+* suggest user to submit new failure classification patterns
+* suggest to rerun flaky builds
+* Add more information from the build analysis directly in the comment
 * Currently a Personal Access Token (`kostmo`) is used to post the comment.
 The comment should instead be posted by the `circleci-failure-attribution` GitHub App.

 ## More information on Dr. CI